-With the allowance by the FDA of the IND and clearance of the CTA by Health Canada for EPI-7386, the Company is conducting a Phase I clinical trial to determine the safety, tolerability, maximum tolerated dose, pharmacokinetics, and efficacy of the compound in CRPC patients at clinical sites in the US and Canada.
-In the Phase I study, it is expected the clinical trial will evaluate the safety, tolerability, pharmacokinetics, and maximum-tolerated dose of the compound, in multiple-dose escalations.
-The clinical trial is expected to enroll approximately 18 patients at multiple medical institutions in a standard 3+3 trial design with an approximate 10 additional patients enrolled in the dose expansion cohort.
+With the allowance by the FDA of the IND and clearance of the CTA by Health Canada for EPI-7386, the Company is conducting a Phase I, multi-dose escalation clinical trial to determine the safety, tolerability, maximum tolerated dose/recommended Phase 2 dose pharmacokinetics, and efficacy of the compound in CRPC patients at clinical sites in the US and Canada.
+The clinical trial is expected to enroll approximately 30 patients at multiple medical institutions in a standard 3+3 trial design with an approximate 10 additional patients enrolled in a dose expansion cohort at the recommended Phase 2 dose level.
 The Company is working with clinicals sites so patients can be enrolled ensuring compliance with COVID-19 risk management guidance as provided by FDA (see "Risk Factors - Risks Relating to COVID-19" in our Annual Report on Form 10-K).
 Learnings from the Phase I clinical trial of EPI-506 have been incorporated into the design and conduct of the Phase I study.
 The Company has included in the study design, for example, extensive biological characterization of the patients entered into the trial.
-If the Phase I portion of the clinical trial is successful, the Phase II portion of the clinical trial will evaluate activity in a larger group of biologically-characterized mCRPC patients.
+Depending on the results of the Phase 1 study, a Phase II single arm clinical trial evaluating the activity of EPI-7386 single agent in a larger group of biologically-characterized mCRPC patients might be conducted.